viktorsapozhok/fastapi-services-oauth2/README.md

 environment variables prefixed with `MYAPI_`.
 It also supports dotenv parsing from `.env` file placed in project root directory.

-If you have multiple backends, e.g. `prod`, `stage` and `dev`, you can set up three connection strings in dotenv file and switch between backends using environment variable `MYAPI_ENV` (by default, it refers to `dev` environment).
+If you have multiple backends, e.g. `prod`, `stage` and `dev`, you can set up corresponding DSN strings in dotenv file and switch between backends using environment variable `MYAPI_ENV` (by default, it refers to `dev` environment).

 ```bash